sifteo/thundercracker/docs/doxygen/src/asset_workflow.md

 Animations consisting of multiple frames should lay out each frame contiguously in the source image.
 You can then specify `width` or `height` to indicate the size of a frame within your image.
 In this case, @b stir will divide your image into a grid of appropriately sized frames, and its `frames` attribute will be calculated accordingly from left to right, top to bottom.

+@note If you're creating a long animation which may have many duplicated frames in it, stir will automatically factor out these duplicated frames assuming the asset is not marked as `flat` or `pinned`.
+The _Dictionary Uniform Block (DUB)_ codec operates on blocks of up to 8x8 tiles within each frame.
+If any 8x8 tile blocks are identical, they will all be represented by the same data in memory.

 ## Image Option Summary

 Option              | Meaning